 TSC is encouraging public comment on the Commentary on BYOD, which can be downloaded free from their website here (whether you’re a TSC member or not).
 They encourage Working Group Series members and others to spread the word and share the link (you’re welcome!) so they can get comments in before the public comment period closes on March 26.
 Questions and comments may be sent to firstname.lastname@example.org.
 So, you have a chance to be heard!

 Speaking of mobile devices, I’m excited to be speaking this year for the first time at the University of Florida Law E-Discovery Conference on March 29.
 I’m on a panel discussion in a session titled Getting Critical Information From The Tough Locations – Cloud, IOT, Social Media, And Smartphones! with Craig Ball, Kelly Twigger, and with The Honorable Amanda Arnold Sansone, Magistrate Judge in Florida, moderating.
 As always, the conference will be conducted in Gainesville, FL (as well as being livestreamed), with CLE-accredited sessions all day from 8am to 5:30pm ET, with an all-star collection of speakers.
 I’ll have more to say about the conference as we get closer to it.
 Click here to register!

 So, what do you think?
-Should the forensic examination have been ordered?
+Does your organization have a BYOD policy?
 Please share any comments you might have or if you’d like to know more about a particular topic.